 The existence of land drains and borrow pits near a tile kiln just south of the site suggest locally high clay contents in these alluvial deposits.

-It will take considerable investigation to determine the exact mechanisms leading to this slope failure.
-We will report on these outcomes as they become available.
-As the recent events of 2012 and early 2013 have shown, there is a close relationship between rainfall and the occurrence of landslides.
-Smaller landslides often occur during, or shortly after periods of heavy rainfall.
-Large landslides often require much more time and successions of rainfall events before these become unstable as water can take considerable time to percolate to greater depths.
-It is therefore possible that, even if the weather improves from now on, we might still see larger landslides occurring as a consequence of the long, wet period we have been experiencing.
+There is a close relationship between rainfall and the occurrence of landslides.
+Smaller landslides often occur during or shortly after periods of heavy rainfall.
+Large landslides often require much more time and successions of rainfall events before slopes become unstable, as water can take considerable time to percolate to greater depths.

 The morphology of the slope strongly suggests a rotational mode of failure.
-Along the crown of the slope extensive tension cracks are now observed that are gradually growing in size as the landslide progresses its downward movement.
+Along the crown of the slope extensive tension cracks were observed that gradually grew in size as the landslide progressed its downward movement.
 A slope like this can be viewed as a large pendulum that slowly moves into a more stable position.
-However, this can take quite some time.
-Particularly as there is still considerable surface water visible at the top of the slope.
-This water will slowly seep through the tension crack (shown as red dashed lines) into the landslide and will continue to facilitate movement.
+However, this can take quite some time, particularly if, as at Hatfield, there is still considerable surface water visible at the top of the slope.
+This water will slowly seep through the tension cracks (shown as red dashed lines) into the landslide and continue to facilitate movement.

 New ‘slope failure’ category